gwindlord/py-chrome-bookmarks/README.md

 # py-chrome-bookmarks

-Simple Python scripts to convert [Google Chrome](http://www.google.com/chrome)’s bookmarks and history to the [standard HTML-ish bookmarks file format](http://msdn.microsoft.com/en-us/library/aa753582%28v=vs.85%29.aspx).
+Simple Python scripts to convert [Google Chrome](http://www.google.com/chrome)’s bookmarks to the [standard HTML-ish bookmarks file format](http://msdn.microsoft.com/en-us/library/aa753582%28v=vs.85%29.aspx).
 Scripts written by Benjamin Esham (e-mail: bdesham at gmail).

 The functionality to do this for bookmarks is already built into Chrome (select Bookmarks → Bookmarks Manager, then click “Organize” and select “Export Bookmarks…”).
 I wrote this script to be able to perform this conversion in a cron script.